What Can I Recycle?

 For fluorescent bulbs:

 - Use low-mercury, green tipped bulbs.
 These are lower in mercury but do still contain mercury at a level that can cause contamination if broken.

 - Store all spent bulbs in Closed boxes, labeled as “Used Bulbs” and Date the container with the first date that a bulb was put into the box.
 This box must be kept Closed unless a bulb is actively being added to the box.

 - Bulb boxes should be brought to the EHS Storage Facility across from Surplus Property so that they may be collected for recycling.

 - Contact Housekeeping immediately if you break a bulb in a lab or office environment.

-- Fill out this form if you or your department are registered with EHS as a lab, and they will come pick them up.
+- Fill out the hazardous materials pickup form if you or your department are registered with EHS as a lab, and they will come pick them up.

-- Fill out this form if you are not registered with EHS as a lab, and they will come pick them up.
+- Fill out the hazardous materials pickup form (non-PIs) if you are not registered with EHS as a lab, and they will come pick them up.

 - Do not put used fluorescent bulbs in the trash.

 - Do not intentionally break or crush lamps because mercury will be released.

 Many medications can be deposited into the green drug take back box located in front of Student Stores Pharmacy on the 3rd floor of UNC Student Stores.
 This includes prescription medications such as controlled substances.
 Over-the-counter medications may also be placed in the take back box, although needles, liquids, and aerosols may NOT be deposited into this take back box.